Please change your location to view this page.

 For more information, contact the South Australia Police or your local council.

 A permit is required to hold a protest, demonstration or other event on a public street in the Northern Territory.
 Permits will need to be approved by both the NT Police and the relevant local council at least 7 days before the event will be held.
-The application form can be found here.
+The application form can be found on the NT Government website.

 If you are planning to hold a protest or demonstration in a public location other than on a public street, such as a local park you should contact the local council to see whether a permit is required.